Give and Toke: A Conversation About Marijuana and the Workplace

 When Legal Issues Make It Even Harder to Hire and Retain Talent

-Whitney M. Laughlin, Esq., deputy general counsel, AMN Healthcare Inc.; Russell C. Lissuzzo II, Esq., assistant general counsel and vice president, legal, Express Services Inc.; Joanna S. Monroe, Esq., president and chief executive officer, Consult JSM
+Whitney M. Laughlin, Esq., deputy general counsel, AMN Healthcare Inc.; Russell C. Lissuzzo II, Esq., vice president of legal and assistant general counsel, Express Employment Professionals; Joanna S. Monroe, Esq., president and chief executive officer, Consult JSM

 There’s not a staffing company in the world that’s not struggling with hiring and retaining qualified workers in today’s tight job market.
 At the same time, ban-the-box, salary history, and other new laws are making it harder to effectively screen and hire candidates.
 These laws not only present compliance nightmares—they also increase the risk of negligent hiring lawsuits if candidates are not thoroughly screened and vetted.
 How can staffing companies navigate this minefield and still hire qualified workers?
 And, once hired, how can companies use conversion fee, non-compete, non-solicitation, and other provisions to legally retain those employees?
 Hear from legal experts who will tackle these thorny issues and more.